qiime2/docs/source/tutorials/pd-mice.rst

 ANCOM-BC fundamentally operates on a FeatureTable[Frequency], which contains the frequencies of features in each sample.
 ANCOM-BC accounts for sampling fraction by introducing a sample-specific offset term in a linear regression framework that is estimated from the observed data.
 The offset term serves as the bias correction, and the linear regression framework in log scale is analogous to log-ratio transformation to deal with the compositionality of microbiome data.

 Let’s use ANCOM-BC to check whether there is a difference in the gut microbiome of the mice based on their donor and their genetic background.
-We'll set a significance threshold for each group to narrow down the features based on their log-fold change (LFC) value.
+We'll set a significance threshold for each group to narrow down the features based on their q-value (i.e., false discovery rate corrected p-value).
 Features above that threshold will not be included in each group's visualization.

 .. command-block::
    qiime composition ancombc \